laceymwes/deep-dive-summation/README.md

 ## Purpose

-This project is being written as the initial step in a multi-day effort to build an [*Reverse Polish Notation*](https://en.wikipedia.org/wiki/Reverse_Polish_notation)(RPN) calculator that takes input from the command line.
+This project is a multi-day effort to build a [*Reverse Polish Notation*](https://en.wikipedia.org/wiki/Reverse_Polish_notation)(RPN) calculator that takes input from the command line.

 This will eventually support the following post-fix operators: